lgugelmann/HD6301_thing/emulator/README.md

 Other available commands are `reset` which starts the system fresh, and `clear` which resets the graphics.
 That last command may also bring back the cursor.
 Some programs disable it and don't turn it back on on exit :-).

+There are also basic implementations of the file system commands `ls`, `cd`, and `cat`.
+They work on the SD card image.

 ## Profiling & sanitizer runs